Tharisky/Portfolio/Projects/VAPT ( March 2022) - Metasploitable 2/Report.md

 k.
 Port 1099 (java -rmi)	Port 1099 is commonly associated with Java Remote Method Invocation (RMI), a mechanism that allows Java objects to invoke methods on remote Java objects operating in different Java virtual machines (JVMs), possibly on different hosts.
 It facilitates communication between Java applications distributed across a network.

 l.
 Port 1524 (ingreslock?)
-Version:GNU Classpath grmiregistry: Port 1542 is associated with the IngresLock service, which is a part of the Ingres Database Management System (DBMS).
+Version: GNU Classpath grmiregistry: Port 1542 is associated with the IngresLock service, which is a part of the Ingres Database Management System (DBMS).
 IngresLock is responsible for managing locks within the Ingres database to ensure data integrity and prevent conflicts between concurrent transactions.

 m.
 Port 2049 (nfs) Version:  2-4(RPC #100003)	NFS is a Network File Sharing protocol that allows users to share directories and files over the network across different operating systems